-What grades are offered by the Michigan Great Lakes Virtual Academy (MGLVA)?
+Who is eligible to attend Michigan Great Lakes Virtual Academy (MGLVA)?

 What subjects will my child study?

 Language arts, math, science, and history are the core courses.
 There are also other courses in the appropriate grade levels, such as music, world languages, and art.
-High school students also have access to AP® courses, as well as more than 40 elective courses including career-focused electives.
+High school students also have access to honors and AP® courses, as well as more than 40 elective courses including career-focused electives.

 Does the program provide textbooks and other instructional materials?